digikin/swarm-tick-stack-demo/README.md

 ```
 ## Quorum
 To make this cluster more fault [tolerant](https://docs.docker.com/engine/swarm/admin_guide/) lets add two more managers to the cluster.
 To achieve quorum its best to have an odd number of managers.
-You can bring up your original join token with:
 If you run `docker info` with an even number of managers you will get a warning.
 ```s
 WARNING: Running Swarm in a two-manager configuration.
 This configuration provides